 By being ruthless early, Federer can make most opponents crumble even before he is truly tested.
 That helps him to stay fresh – an important device, when it takes two weeks to win a Slam.

 Then on a personal level there is the constant support of his wife Mirka, and the successful way Roger has adapted to being a father.
 Connected to that, of course, was the knee injury he acquired while running a bath for his children.
 Six months out.
 That was perhaps the biggest factor of all in his climb back to the summit.

 Federer began to appreciate what he’d had before.
 He didn’t want it all to end.
-He fell madly in love with tennis once more.
 He wanted his kids to see him as the champion he had once been.
 And now they have!

 This has all happened, you could argue, partly due to the demise, temporarily we all hope, of Novak Djokovic.
 Novak’s kicker serve to Fed’s backhand exposed a technical weakness in the Swiss master’s game during their relatively recent Wimbledon finals.

 Perhaps for that reason, Djokovic at his very best also makes Federer unusually nervous, and Roger’s renowned psychological strength has been known to evaporate in key moments against the Serb.

 But hey, tennis is all about staying the course, being the last man standing, managing age, injury and personal circumstances the best.
 Guess what?
 Federer wins that management game hands down.
 No one else compares.